 That same 2016 survey shows that those who fall within the 18-35 age bracket are the ones who’ll make their buying decisions based on political leanings.

-While 46% of Gen Y-ers will buy from a company with whose activist drives they agree, only 19% will purchases goods or services from the ideologically anathema.
+While 46% of Gen Y-ers will buy from a company whose activist drives they agree, only 19% will purchases goods or services from the ideological anathema.